 Modern software stands on the shoulders of third-party components, many of which are open source.
 This leads to fantastic possibilities in software composition and productivity.
 It also means that most projects depend on massive amounts of potentially vulnerable or malicious code.
-If you are developer or manager of a software project that is somehow protecting or has access to sensitive assets you must manage these risks at an appropriate level.
+If you are the developer or manager of a software project that is somehow protecting or has access to sensitive assets, you must manage these risks at an appropriate level.

-In an earlier blog post we looked at how to avoid becoming a vector for a software supply chain attack.
-In this two-part article we will mainly look at how you as a consumer of third-party and/or open source software can identify vendors to trust and mitigate the different relevant threats.
-Let's take a pragmatic approach and look for mitigations that help us improve security, while staying productive.
-In this first post we discuss publishers, trust and measurements.
+In an earlier blog post, we looked at how to avoid becoming a vector for a software supply chain attack.
+In this two-part article, we will mainly look at how you as a consumer of third-party and/or open-source software can identify vendors to trust and mitigate the different relevant threats.
+Let's take a pragmatic approach and look for mitigations that help us improve security while staying productive.
+In this first post, we discuss publishers, trust, and measurements.
 In part two the focus is on technical threats and mitigations surrounding third-party components.

 Even if we assume that the publishers are not malicious, it means large amounts of code that may expand the attack surface of the system.

-For most organizations it is possible to reduce the risk through awareness, sound policies and automation.
+For most organizations, it is possible to reduce the risk through awareness, sound policies, and automation.
 By understanding what the potential threats are and what measures we can take, it is possible to improve the security posture and reduce the risk of a critical security breach happening.
 We will focus on how you can improve your security posture today, but also glance at what the future might hold.

-In the first part we will explore vendor trust and the need to be aware of what code goes into your application.
-In the second part we will look at potential threats from using third-party dependencies and potential mitigations to those threats.
+In the first part, we will explore vendor trust and the need to be aware of what code goes into your application.
+In the second part, we will look at potential threats from using third-party dependencies and potential mitigations to those threats.

-As a simple call to action for developers we present three general levels of mitigations and countermeasures.
+As a simple call to action for developers, we present three general levels of mitigations and countermeasures.
 These are adapted to project budget and risk appetite.
 In an ideal world, such measures are meticulously selected per project, but in reality, we must often rely on best practices and common mitigations.

 A modern and mature software development lifecycle utilizes learnings from the DevSecOps movement.
-Adding automation in the form of linting, static code analysis, dynamic application security testing etc. can improve the security of both your process and applications.
+Adding automation in the form of linting, static code analysis, dynamic application security testing, etc. can improve the security of both your process and applications.
 There are many tools available both for free and at a cost that can help improve the security of your applications.

 While we like to think about the worst possible outcomes from threats, the more important question to improve security is: What could reasonably happen?
-And what does threat intelligence and history tells us about ways that systems are attacked?
+And what do threat intelligence and history tells us about ways that systems are attacked?

 It used to be that we could wait quite a while before patching vulnerabilities in IT systems or applications.
 Testing for compatibility and not disturbing availability made us reluctant to patch systems.
 When it comes to vulnerability management, that was not a great policy then, and it is certainly not a great policy now.
-The time window from publication of a critical vulnerability to active exploitation by threat actors is shrinking for every day.
+The time window from the publication of a critical vulnerability to active exploitation by threat actors is shrinking every day.

 Threat actors no longer need to choose a system and figure out an exploit.
-It is easier to have the systems mapped and attempt attack on many potential victims.
+It is easier to have the systems mapped and attempt attacks on many potential victims.
 Selecting the targets can be done after the initial breach has already happened.
 Critical exploitable vulnerabilities need to be patched immediately, and we need to make sure that we have the capability to patch or mitigate if a vulnerability becomes known.
 We cannot spend time figuring out if we use the component in question and if the patching should be delayed to some patch window in a weeks’ time.
 Systems must be built to be able to be patched and we must know when a patch is needed.